srun --pty bash -i

 username host port

-If you are provided with access to either teaching or research HPC systems you will only be provided with a host or server name - you username and password will be your Single Sign-On (SO) for the University - your student/staff number and your standard password.
+If you are provided with access to either teaching or research HPC systems you will only be provided with a host or server name - your username and password will be your Single Sign-On (SO) for the University - your student/staff number and your standard password.

-server currently used include:
+Servers currently used include:

 Host Names: